jcau8/Ciphers/README.md

 Caesar (C) <br />
 Hill (H) <br />

 With the Caesar cipher you can choose what alphabets you would like to encode in.
 When the option "alphabetic key" appears you can type 0, 1, 2 and or 3, each of these numbers correspond to an alphabet; type "0123" for maximum encryption security, this makes use of all of the alphabets.
+You may get 'a' at the end of your message, this is pretty much unavoidable due to the nature of the hill cipher.
+The development of this program will not continue due to issues with compatibility.

 <br />